 How the Plan Works

-Advantages of a Simple IRA
+Advantages of a SIMPLE IRA

-- The employer can choose to either match the employee contributions to their individual Simple IRA accounts, or the company can contribute a fixed percentage of all eligible employees’ pay to each account.
-Specifically, the employer can either match their employees’ contribution dollar-for-dollar up to 3 percent of pay, or they can choose to contribute a regular, non-elective 2 percent for each eligible employee.
+For employers, there's the advantage of flexibility for contributions.
+They can choose to either match the employee contributions to their individual SIMPLE IRA accounts, or the company can contribute a fixed percentage of all eligible employees’ pay to each account.
+Specifically, the employer can either match their employees’ contribution dollar-for-dollar up to 3% of pay, or they can choose to contribute a regular, nonelective 2% for each eligible employee.

 Account Contribution Limits

-Simple IRA Withdrawals
+SIMPLE IRA Withdrawals

-Employees can make Simple IRA withdrawals before retirement age, but not without serious repercussions.
-The IRS considers Simple IRA withdrawals as income to the account holder, so the money will be subject to regular income taxes.
+Employees can make SIMPLE IRA withdrawals before retirement age, but not without serious repercussions.
+The IRS considers SIMPLE IRA withdrawals as income to the account holder, so the money will be subject to regular income taxes.